The Colonial Inn in Haunted Massachusetts

 Alongside its historical significance, The Colonial Inn has become synonymous with ghostly encounters and paranormal phenomena.
 Several rooms in the hotel, including rooms 24 and 27, are believed to be particularly active with supernatural energy.
 Room 24, situated on the inn’s second floor, was once a space where wounded soldiers were treated during the Revolutionary War.
 It is said that some of these soldiers, having met their demise in the room, continue to linger as spirits.
 Reports of apparitions, eerie sensations, and inexplicable occurrences have been shared by guests who have stayed in this room.

-Related Haunted Stories: Henderson Castle
+Related Haunted Stories: Jefferson Hotel

 Another room with a haunting reputation is room 27, which served as a morgue during the Revolutionary War period.
 Visitors have claimed to witness the apparitions of former caretakers who once worked in the morgue.
 The residual energy from the traumatic events that took place within these walls seems to have left an indelible mark.